 Everyone loves puppies.
 They are cute, bouncy, playful and lots of fun!
-But before you make that commitment, ask yourself if you have what it takes.
+And did I mention that they're soooo cuuuute?
+I have yet to meet a puppy who wasn't just the most adorable thing ever.
+But before you make that commitment based on a hormonal reaction to cuteness, ask yourself if you have what it takes.

 PUPPY MYTH: IF I RAISE A PUPPY, IT WON'T HAVE BEHAVIOR PROBLEMS

 In order to raise a puppy into a well-behaved adult dog, one needs to prepare for a variety of factors, including:

 - Recognizing and finding quality breeders who breed for phenomenal temperaments for pet homes, not looks or titles, AND who understand the importance of socialization before the puppies go to their new homes.

 - Learning common breed tendencies and how those tendencies will compliment or conflict with owner's lifestyle.

 - Understanding and recognition of canine body language to spot stress, fear or early warning signs for aggression, even in puppies as young as 6-8 weeks of age.